 Cajun Chicken Pasta has to be hands down one of my favorite pasta recipes!
 The flavors of this creamy cajun pasta are bold, spicy and delicious and everyone always loves it.
 Make this slightly spicy, very creamy cajun pasta tonight for an incredible easy meal or entertain with it and have an easy meal that is effortless to pull off.

 My family and I call the sauce in this spicy chicken pasta, liquid gold because it is that good and the cream that is added at the end picks up the little bits of caramelization from the pan turning the sauce a beautiful creamy gold color.

 While this is not authentic cajun food, it is definitely a tasty and decadent twist on it.
 Very simple to make and the fact that is has only a few ingredients makes this an ideal weeknight dish.

 The inspiration for this creamy cajun pasta came from my time working at the Cheesecake Factory years ago while in college.
 It was a dish that I loved then and still do now!

 - Heavy whipping cream

 - Linguine ( I love using a spinach and regular linguine combo for the color!)

-For me, the only ingredient that I need to think about buying that is beyond what I normally purchase at the grocery store is the heavy whipping cream.
+For me, the only ingredient that I need to think about buying to make this creamy cajun pasta recipe (that is beyond what I normally purchase at the grocery store) is the heavy whipping cream.
 You do not need too much of it but it 100 percent makes this dish.